MateuszSerafin/GNS3_Networks/CCNP/DMVPN/README.md

 | ip nhrp map multicast 192.168.0.2 | Tells NHRP where to send multicast traffic                                                                                                                                 |
 | ip nhrp nhs 10.0.0.1              | Who is responsible for resolving overlay addresses into underlay addresses (so spoke-to-spoke communication can occur, in this case it's address of HUB's overlay network) |

-At this point when you will do traceroute, first try will go through HUB because direct connection is not known yet, after this point routers can communicate directly <br>
+At this point when you will do traceroute, first packet will go through HUB because direct connection is not known yet, after this point routers can communicate directly <br>
 ```
 CompanyA-SiteB#traceroute 172.16.1.3
 Type escape sequence to abort.